CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

 The C `memcpy()` API copies a fixed quantity of data from one memory location to another.
-In CHERI C/C++, `memcpy()` is capability-oblivious: It is not, in general, possibly to know whether the originating memory should or does contain capabilities, or whether the destination should or can accept their storage.
+In CHERI C/C++, `memcpy()` is capability-oblivious: It is not, in general, possible to know whether the originating memory should or does contain capabilities, or whether the destination should or can accept their storage.
 For example, a pointer to a structure that does contain a pointer field could be cast to `void *`, losing that information.